AlejandroPerezPortocarrero/AlejandroPerezPortocarrero.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics, Universidad Nacional Mayor de San Marcos (UNMSM), 2016
+* B.A. in Economics, Universidad Nacional Mayor de San Marcos (Lima, Peru), 2016
+* Thesis “Educational  achievement  and  effectiveness  ofschools in Peru:  A multilevel analysis of the Census of Students”, 2019

 Employment
 ======